hopsonhelena/clinical-trial-analysis/README.md

 ### Rationale

-* Reduces redundancy
+* Reduces redundancy.
+For example, **subjects** table has one row per subject instead of multiple rows in the original csv.
 * Improves scalability for larger datasets.
-For example, new patient samples can be added to samples table without altering subjects table, additional analyses on existing samples can be added as new tables, and additional cell types can be added to cell counts.
+For example, additional samples from existing subjects can be added to **samples** without altering **subjects**, and new experimental analysis for existing samples can be added without altering **samples**.

 ---